Legacy-Edition-Minigames/ToolBox/PUBLISH.md

 # Guide-for-Emmie: How to publish a LEB-ToolBox update
-This guide will walk you trough the setps required to succesfully publish to all LEB users a LEB-ToolBox update.
+This guide will walk you through the steps required to successfully publish to all LEB users a LEB-ToolBox update.

 ## What is a LEB-ToolBox update?